 Cosmic Horror: 15 Titles to Start You Off

-This post will largely focus on titles other than those written by Lovecraft — not least because we already covered 10 of his must-read works in another post!
-What we're offering here is a little more variety: a wide-ranging list of 15 chilling cosmic horror titles to get you started.
+To honor their achievements, this post will largely focus on titles other than those written by Lovecraft — not least because we already covered 10 of his must-read works in another post!
+Without further ado, dip your toes into this wide-ranging list of 15 chilling cosmic horror titles to get you started with the genre.

 If you're feeling overwhelmed by the number of great cosmic horror books out there, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized horror book recommendation 😉